DevMilk/Gemerator/README.md

 </br>

 ---
-# What is Gemixture?
+# What is Gemerator?

-Gemixture is an autoencoder based mixed gem image generator, it trained with 87 different gem types, 2800 gem image and tested with 364 gem image.
+Gemerator is an autoencoder based mixed gem image generator, it trained with 87 different gem types, 2800 gem image and tested with 364 gem image.

 An autoencoder is a type of artificial neural network used to learn efficient data codings in an unsupervised manner.The aim of an autoencoder is to learn a representation (encoding) for a set of data, typically for dimensionality reduction, by training the network to ignore signal “noise”.